ask/python-github2/doc/contributing.rst

    Unfortunately there aren't many tests for ``python-github`` at the moment, any patches to increase test coverage are greatly appreciated

-The preferred way to run the package's tests is with nose_.  ``nosetests`` provides excellent reporting options and its additional features make it invaluable, see the nose_ documentation for usage information.
+The preferred way to run the package's tests is with :pypi:`nose`.
+``nosetests`` provides excellent reporting options and its additional features make it invaluable, see the nose_ documentation for usage information.

-There is a tox_ configuration file included in the repository, you can use it to run the tests against multiple Python versions with a single command.
+There is a :pypi:`tox` configuration file included in the repository, you can use it to run the tests against multiple Python versions with a single command.
 The configuration file also includes targets for testing the documentation.
 The tox_ documentation includes a fantastic number of examples on how to use it, and advice on adding new testing targets.